[Minor revision–posted 10/5/22 (replaces 8/13/20 edition)]

-(3) If informal discussion with the faculty member fails to produce a mutually agreeable solution, or if the faculty member declines informal discussion, and a university administrator believes that adequate cause exists to terminate or revise the faculty member's externally funded activity, the PSVP shall notify the affected faculty member of the proposed termination or revision and the reason therefore, and refer the matter to a Research Advisory Committee.
+(3) If informal discussion with the faculty member fails to produce a mutually agreeable solution, or if the faculty member declines informal discussion, and a university administrator believes that adequate cause exists to terminate or revise the faculty member's externally funded activity, the PSVP shall notify the affected faculty member of the proposed termination or revision and the reason therefore, and refer the matter to a Scholarly Advisory Committee.

-(4) The Research Advisory Committee shall be composed of three persons selected on the basis of their ability to evaluate the reason for the proposed intervention and its impact on the affected faculty member, on the research activity, and on the university.
+(4) The Scholarly Advisory Committee shall be composed of three persons selected on the basis of their ability to evaluate the reason for the proposed intervention and its impact on the affected faculty member, on the research activity, and on the university.
 The first member will be selected by the PSVP from a list of five faculty members submitted by the affected faculty member.
 The second member will be selected by the PSVP from the non-administrative faculty.
 The third member will be selected by the PSVP from membership of the Faculty Grievance Panel.
 The affected faculty member shall have the right to disqualify the Vice President's selection of either the second or the third member (but not both).
 If the faculty member's single disqualification is exercised, the Vice President shall select a replacement from the appropriate group.
 This replacement member is not subject to disqualification.
-Failure of the affected faculty member to provide a list of five faculty members shall be construed as a waiver of the right to have the matter heard by the Research Advisory Committee.
-Selection of the Research Advisory Committee shall be completed within five days.
+Failure of the affected faculty member to provide a list of five faculty members shall be construed as a waiver of the right to have the matter heard by the Scholarly Advisory Committee.
+Selection of the Scholarly Advisory Committee shall be completed within five days.

 (6) The committee will report in writing to the PSVP and the affected faculty member within one week from completion of the hearing, and its report will advise that the proposed intervention is either justified or not justified or will recommend an alternate solution to the problem.